You were sleeping with married man: Angel and Maria fight on BBNaija reunion

 In a recent episode sighted online, Maria and Angel had a moment where they decided to drag each other over their escapades with men.

-Angel called out Maria for being a partriachy princess and also used the fact that she was publicly dragged for sleeping around with a married man.
+Angel called out Maria for being a partriachy princess and also pointed out the fact that she was publicly dragged for sleeping around with a married man.

+I did it to sell my business, there's nothing to be ashamed of: BBN's Mercy Eke reveals why she had surgery

 The statement sparked different reactions from the other ex-housemates present as they made funny expressions with their faces and body gestures.